 Cruises From Dana Point

 Dana Point is the best spot for whale watching in the OC.
 It's easy to know that from the enthusiastic reviews from people who watched whales from there.
 That could be because of Dana Point's two-mile-wide, east-west facing coastline.
-It draws the whales and dolphins closer to the shore.
+It draws the whales and dolphins close to the shore.
 But whatever the reason, Dana Point is the place to go for a fun whale watching experience.

 Captain Dave's is a highly rated whale watch operator in Dana Point.
 They have the best-equipped boats (and the best guest reviews) in all of California.
 Their catamaran is equipped with underwater hydrophones so you can hear the animals' calls.

 Captain Dave also has underwater viewing pods that can bring you eye to eye with those amazing creatures without getting wet.
 The experience is so good that it prompted the local CBS television affiliate to exclaim, "…this tour offers the best whale watching in the world!"